kortschak/groktest/README.md

 ```
 which will give an non-zero exit status for any mismatch and will highlight lines that do not match.

-To avoid having to cut text from a pipeline, it is possible to specify a line range in a pipeline description like so, `groktest -grok file.yaml:first[-last]`.
-The specified line range must have a single grok processor.
+To avoid having to cut text from a pipeline, it is possible to specify a line in a pipeline description like so, `groktest -grok file.yaml:<line>`.
+The specified line must be the first line of the grok processor.

 ## Note